naeemgb/CourseProj/README.md

-### this program is no-graphic simplified version of pacman with no robot
+### this script is no-graphic simplified version of pacman with no robot